Purpose of the Award

 - The selection of the recipient will be made by the CFSI Board of Directors.

-- Please include your contact information in the nomination letter, including a phone number and email address.
+- Please include in the nomination letter your contact information, phone number, and email address.
 CFSI will notify the individuals submitting the nominations of the final selection.

 - The applications can be sent either electronically or by mail.
-The mailing address is CFSI, 1530 Wilson Blvd, Suite 520, Arlington, VA 22209; the email address is [email protected]
+The mailing address is CFSI, 1101 Wilson Blvd, Sixth Floor, Arlington, VA 22209; the email address is [email protected]

 The winner will receive a trip to Washington, D.C. to attend the dinner.
-This includes airfare and hotel accommodations for the recipient for two nights at the Washington Hilton.
+This includes airfare and hotel accommodations for two nights at the Washington Hilton.